Find your career in the sustainability movement

 Kristina Pind Løvgren

-As Operations Manager at the Fredericia office in Denmark, Kristina has a lot of different job tasks, so two days are never the same.
-As an Operations Manager, she is responsible for managing the vessels in periods where the vessels are off contract.
+As Head of the Nautical Department at the Fredericia office in Denmark, Kristina has a lot of different job tasks, so two days are never the same.
+As the Head of Nautical Department, she is responsible for managing the vessels in periods where the vessels are off contract.
 And during projects she is the deputy to the Project Manager.
 Kristina also supports the Project Managers in planning activities, including client visits on the vessels and in their decision making.

 As Dual Officer (combined navigational officer and engineer) from SIMAC in Denmark and with a background working within the industry, Kristina joined the company in 2017 and has already worked on the Galloper and Borkum Riffgrund 2 projects.
 One of the things that really motivates her is that she is in close cooperation with the vessels.
 This means that she gets a lot of knowledge from the crew members and she uses this knowledge to facilitate and come up with new and improved ideas and routines – and thus is able to help drive and shape how vessels in the industry operate.